kadircenk/WardMTBCuda/README.md

 ## Citation

-If you use this code please cite the paper using the bibtex reference below:
+If you use this code, please cite the paper using the reference below:

+> K.C.
+Alpay, K.B.
+Aydemir, A. Temizel, “Accelerating Translational Image Registration for HDR Images on GPU”, arXiv:2007.046483, July 2020.

+BibTeX entry:

 ```
-@article{wardmtb,
+@article{wardmtbcuda,
 title = {Accelerating Translational Image Registration for HDR Images on GPU},
 author = {Kadir Cenk Alpay and Kadir Berkay Aydemir and Alptekin Temizel},
 journal = {arXiv e-prints},